What is East Lansing's One Book, One Community?

 The City of East Lansing and Michigan State University announce “The Yellow Birds” as the 2013 One Book, One Community book selection.
 Written by debut novelist and Iraq War veteran Kevin Powers, “The Yellow Birds” has received critical acclaim and was a 2012 National Book Award finalist.

 The title of the book is derived from a traditional U.S. Army marching cadence or call-and-response marching song sung by military personnel when preparing for combat.
 In exquisite prose, Powers’ story is told through the eyes of 21-year-old Pvt.
 John Bartle, whose platoon is fighting a bloody battle to control the Iraq city of Al Tafar.

-OBOC would like to thank our partners and sponsors who have supported the 2012 program: City of East Lansing, Michigan State University, East Lansing Public Library, Friends of the East Lansing Public Library, MSU Federal Credit Union, East Lansing Educational Foundation, Michigan Humanities Council, Sam Singh and Coldwell Banker.
+OBOC would like to thank our partners and sponsors who have supported the 2013 program: Jackson National Life Insurance Company, Friends of the East Lansing Public Library, SU Federal Credit Union, Alan and Mildred Friend, Coldwell Banker Briarwood, Sam Singh, East Lansing Educational Foundation and Michigan Humanities Council, an affiliate of the National Endowment of Humanities.